ms609/TreeDist/cran-comments.md

 * ubuntu 14.04.5 (on travis-ci), R 3.4.0 and release

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs or WARNINGs.

-## Downstream dependencies
-There are currently no downstream dependencies for this package.

-## Notes
+There was one NOTE:

+> NOTE
+> Maintainer: 'Martin R. Smith <martins@gmail.com>'
+>
+> Days since last update: 1

 Brian Ripley kindly pointed out that the recently-uploaded v0.0.8 triggered errors in certain build environments.
 This resubmission fixes, I hope, the warnings and notes.